gmalysa/ld2l/client/markdown/rules.md

   | 30+ minutes   | forfeit       |

-5. The loser of the first game has choice of first pick, second pick, radiant, or dire in the second game.
+5. The loser of the first game's coin flip has choice of first pick, second pick, radiant, or dire in the second game.

 6. A team may not use more than one standin for each game.
 If a team only has 3 players present they must forfeit the game or series.
+Teams in the Masters divsion may use 2 standins in a game with an admins permission.

 7. Players may not pause during the in-game draft.
 If the captain needs to step away during the draft, they should pass in-game captain to a player who is able to continue drafting.
 If a pause is still necessary once the draft has reached Strategy Time a reason should be provided to the other team.